Self-contained two-layer shallow water theory of strong internal bores: Jump conditions

 Thus, $\alpha_{c}$ represents an exceptional point at which the gravity current speed becomes a monotonically increasing function of its depth.
-It is interesting to note that the gravity current velocity at this point agrees surprisingly well with the highly-accurate numerical results of \citet{Haertel2000} for the gravity currents generated by the lock exchange with free-slip boundary conditions (see figure \ref{fig:lckx}).
-With real no-slip boundary conditions, a much higher Reynolds number seems to be required to achieve this inviscid limit.
-As shown below, $\alpha_{c}$ produces a remarkably good agreement with numerical results not only for gravity currents but also for strong bores in Boussinesq fluids.
+It is interesting to note that the propagation velocity at this point agrees surprisingly well with the highly-accurate numerical results of \citet{Haertel2000} for the gravity currents generated by the full lock exchange with free-slip boundary conditions (see Fig. \ref{fig:lckx}).
+With real no-slip boundary conditions, a much higher Reynolds number seems to be required to attain this inviscid limit.
+As shown below, $\alpha_{c}$ produces a remarkably good agreement with numerical results not only for gravity currents but also for a wide range of bores in Boussinesq fluids.

-Now, let us turn to internal bores and compare the propagation velocities that follow from our shallow-water theory with the predictions of some previous models as well as with the available experimental and numerical results.
-We limit our comparison to the semi-empirical model of Klemp, Rotunno and Skamarock (KRS) \citep{Klemp1997}, the vortex-sheet model of Borden and Meiburg (BM) \citep{Borden2013} and the vortex-wake model of Ungarish and Hogg (UH) \citep{Ungarish2018}.
-For better agreement with experimental results, it is assumed in the KRS model that energy is dissipated only in the top layer, which shrinks as the bore advances.
-On the other hand, the BM model has been derived using the vorticity equation for bores in the Boussinesq fluids.
-However, as noted above, vorticity may not be conserved in turbulent bores.
-As for the gravity currents, the BM model yields the same front speed as the shallow-water circulation conservation law (\ref{eq:crc}): $\dot{\xi}=\frac{1}{2}(1-\eta^{2})/(1-\eta_{0}\eta)^{1/2}.$ In the UH model, the conservation of both circulation and momentum is effectively imposed in addition to that of the mass.
-This is not possible using only the height averaged quantities in each layer, as in the shallow-water approximation, and requires a non-uniform vertical velocity distribution.
-The latter is introduced by replacing the sharp interface with a single-parameter shear layer whose analytical form is not uniquely defined but still affects the results as it may be seen in figure \ref{fig:gc}.
+Let us now turn to bores and compare their propagation velocities resulting from the SW theory with the predictions of some previous models as well as with the available experimental and numerical data.
+For comparison, we choose the semi-empirical model of Klemp, Rotunno and Skamarock (KRS) \citep{Klemp1997}, the vortex-sheet model of Borden and Meiburg (BM) \citep{Borden2013} and the vortex-wake model of Ungarish and Hogg (UH) \citep{Ungarish2018}.
+The KRS model is known to achieve a better agreement with the experimental results by assuming that energy is dissipated only in the top layer, which shrinks as the bore advances.
+The BM model is based on the 2D vorticity equation which is applied in the integral form to bores in Boussinesq fluids.
+As for the gravity currents, the BM model yields exactly the same front speed as the SW circulation conservation law (\ref{eq:crc}): $\dot{\xi}=\frac{1}{2}(1-\eta^{2})/(1-\eta_{0}\eta)^{1/2}.$ In the UH model, the conservation of both the circulation and momentum is effectively imposed in addition to that of the mass.
+This is not possible using only the height averaged quantities in each layer, as in the SW approximation, and requires a non-uniform vertical velocity distribution.
+The latter is introduced by replacing the sharp interface with a single-parameter shear layer.
+The form of this layer is not uniquely defined and affects the results as it may be seen in Fig. \ref{fig:gc}.